 Worth the Drive From New Orleans :: White Sands Lake Day Beach

-Like many families in the New Orleans area, we find ourselves without traditional summer camp or childcare this year.
-As a result, we’ve been looking for fun day trip adventures within driving distance of New Orleans to break up the days and weeks.
+Like many families, we love discovering fun day trip adventures within driving distance of New Orleans.
 We are thrilled to say that White Sands Lake Day Beach does NOT disappoint and is a solid 10/10 for summer field trips with kids.